 Urinalysis: Like the CBC, this simple urine test can tell your doctor a lot about your health, including if you have a urinary tract infection (UTI) or problems with your kidneys, such as a kidney stones.
 There is no special preparation to provide a urine sample for a urinalysis.

 Urine culture: A urine culture is performed to determine what bacteria or fungi has caused a UTI.
 Urine for a culture must be obtained midstream.
 You will be given a special cleanser to wipe your genitals before you start urinating.
-Once you have done cleaned the area as instructed, urinate for a few seconds into the toilet and then place the container under the flow and collect the sample.
+Once you have cleaned the area as instructed, urinate for a few seconds into the toilet and then place the container under the flow and collect the sample.

 Tests for specific infections